Configuring Encryption for Hadoop Services

-This section describes how to configure SSL encryption for CDH services (HDFS, MapReduce, YARN, HBase, Hue and Oozie) using Cloudera Manager.
+This section describes how to configure encryption for CDH services (HDFS, MapReduce, YARN, HBase, Hive, Impala, Hue and Oozie) focussing on SSL.

-- Cloudera recommends securing a cluster using Kerberos authentication before enabling SSL on a cluster.
+- Cloudera recommends securing a cluster using Kerberos authentication before enabling encryption such as SSL on a cluster.
 If you enable SSL for a cluster that does not already have Kerberos authentication configured, a warning will be displayed.

 - The following sections assume that you have created all the certificates required for SSL communication.
 If not, for information on how to do this, see Creating Certificates.